 There is good reason Chattanooga is the only city to be twice named by Outdoor Magazine as the Best Town Ever.
 Nestled in a rolling valley surrounded by the mountains of the Cumberland Plateau and the winding Tennessee River, Chattanooga is a picturesque gem.

-Just a 9-hour drive or 1.5 hour flight from Tampa, Florida, Chattanooga is the ideal destination to experience the beauty of the mountains and world-class recreation.
+Just a two hour drive from Nashville, Knoxville, and Birmingham, Chattanooga is the ideal destination to experience the beauty of the mountains and world-class recreation.
 Deciding what to do in Chattanooga is a snap with this insider’s guide highlighting six incredible mountain experiences.

 Hike a Mountain Trail